 Shapes, colors and patterns

 (or ways to trick the beholder’s eyes)

-It used to be a drag reading about them when I was younger, but after some time I realized that it actually works.
+It used to be a drag reading about them when I was younger but after some time I realized that it actually works.
 Big prints on parts you want to enhance or emphasize, and small prints or plain on parts that you wouldn’t want to be the center of attention.
 Black or toned down hues are fool-proof flattering and brighter colors put certain body parts more on display.
 Horizontal lines make you wider and vertical lines gives a slimmer illusion.
 It’s no secret that there are plethora of resources online on blogs, Google, Pinterest, magazines, and/or youtube that talks in detail about this.
-My favorite resource has been this short but concise book Stylized by Liz Uy.
-She’s a well-known stylist from the Philippines and in her book, she shared how you can style basic pieces like plain white tee, little black dress, denim pants, etc. for different occasions and accessories that go with it.
+My favorite resource has been this short but concise book Stylized by Liz Uy where she broke down how you can style basic pieces like plain white tee, little black dress, denim pants, etc. to look good for your personal style.

 (or silhouettes that look flattering on you all throughout seasons)

 Timeless pieces are called as such because they just work every single time, without fail.
 I know that at the end of the day it is still your prerogative which clothes you want to wear but it is never a crime to look into silhouettes that have worked for your figure for years.
 A little peek on the shoulder, some cinch on the waist, a tasteful amount of cleavage, certain lines and lengths of skirts — knowing a little about them can actually make a difference in how you’d look.

 Get inspired with models/people that have your same shape

 (or having an idea what will look great on us)